 Haiti: sourcing vetiver at its roots

 The most exquisite vetiver in the world is grown on the island of Haiti, where economic and natural upheavals in recent years have threatened the livelihoods of many local producers of this highly-prized ingredient.
 Given this challenging environment, how does Givaudan work to safeguard the supply of vetiver and support the island’s producer communities?
-By ‘thinking local and acting local’, we found a way to generate new value in the supply, to be shared by all.
+By ‘thinking local and acting local’, we have found a way to generate new value to be shared by all.

 Sometimes the most astonishing natural ingredients are to be found in the more fragile places of the world.
 Vetiver – a scented, golden oil with an elegant personality and smoky aroma – is no exception.
 It is highly prized in the fragrance industry for its intensity and natural synergy with other raw materials.